-- Go to the Academic Dean (LH- A204a), the Evening Division Office in Beacon Hall (BH- 116) or the office of the department chair for that academic area (refer to "Where To Go For Help") and ask for guidance; - Circulate an attendance sheet with the course number and section for each student to sign.
+1. Go to the Academic Dean Office (BH- 274), or the Evening Division

+- Office (BH- 116) or the office of the department chair for that academic area and ask for guidance; - Circulate an attendance sheet with the course number and section for each student to sign.
 Provide this information to the offices listed above.
 At that point you are free to leave if you have received no other directions.